 We predicted some of your common questions.
-If you have any more questions, reach out in the Facebook group (we're not linking to it to prevent random people joining), or email us at firstname.lastname@example.org.
+If you have any more questions, reach out in the Facebook group (we're not linking to it to prevent random people joining), or feel free to contact our current president at firstname.lastname@example.org

 IS CRC ONLY FOR FRESHMEN AND SOPHOMORES?

 Historically, the residence has split 60-40 between first-year students and upperclass students.
 For the most part, freshmen and sophomores generally live in CRC, but we attribute that to the general trend of juniors and seniors living off-campus.
 A couple of juniors and seniors do live in CRC each year.

 IS CRC ONLY FOR FILM, JOURNALISM, AND COMM MAJORS?